plangrid/PG-Flux/README.md

 The dispatcher also makes use of the `invariant` development tool and will throw an error if cyclical dependency (via `waitFor`) is detected or **cascading dispatches** occur.

+###About waitFor([id, ...])
+Note that calls to `dispatcher.waitFor` must happen during a dispatch or the invariant will throw an error.
+In other words that call always appears in a registered dispatch callback.

+    page.dispatcher.register(function(payload) {
+      if (some-source-and-type-stuff) {
+        page.dispatcher.waitFor([foo.dispatchId, bar.dispatchId]);

+        // do stuff knowing that foo and bar stores callbacks have been called }
+    });

 ####On Cascading Dispatches
 If, during a dispatch callback another dispatch is attempted you will get the